minio/minio/docs/gateway/nas.md

 ### Behavior

-- For reads symlink resolves to file symlink points to.
+- For reads symlinks resolve to the file the symlink points to.
 - For deletes
-  - Delete of symlink deletes the symlink but not the real file to which the symlink points.
+  - Deleting a symlink deletes the symlink but not the real file to which the symlink points.
-  - Delete of actual file automatically makes symlink'ed file invisible, dangling symlinks won't be visible.
+  - Deleting the real file a symlink points to automatically makes the dangling symlink invisible.

 #### Caveats

 - Disallows follow of directory symlinks to avoid security issues, and leaving them as is on namespace makes them very inconsistent.
-- Dangling symlinks are ignored automatically.

-*Directory symlinks is not and will not be supported as there are no safe ways to handle them.*
+*Directory symlinks are not and will not be supported as there are no safe ways to handle them.*

 ## Explore Further